kjeet90/homey-ostberg-heru/README.md

 ### Feature

--   Option to select polling interval.
+-   Select polling interval.
 Modbus timeout will be half of this value.
--   Option to chose if alarms should be triggered on low/high.
+-   Choose if alarms should be triggered on low/high.

 ### Bug fix